TurtleEngr/gitproj/README.md

 ## Outline

-The Usage help text in the main subcommand files have the most up-to-date descriptions.
+The Usage help text in the main sub-command files have the most up-to-date descriptions.

+For a more complete outline, see: doc/test/outline.md

-### Main subcommands, in git-core/
+### Main sub-commands, in git-core/

 * git-proj - general help - mostly implemented
 * git-proj-init - initialize a local git-proj repo - mostly implemented